 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - 1 cup flour

-- Preheat oven to 350º.
-Line 8 x 8 inch pan with non-stick foil or regular foil sprayed with nonstick cooking spray.
+- Preheat the oven to 350º.
+Line 8 x 8-inch pan with non-stick foil or regular foil sprayed with nonstick cooking spray.
 Set aside.

-- Melt butter in saucepan over medium heat and continue cooking, swirling pan occasionally, till it just turns brown and smells nutty.
+- Melt butter in a saucepan over medium heat and continue cooking, swirling the pan occasionally, till it just turns brown and smells nutty.
 You do not want it to burn, so watch carefully.